 Microsoft has been trying many years to bring a great Windows 10's built-in browser from Internet Explorer with a bunch of different editions and later Edge.
-Unfortunately, its hard try hasn't seeded.
+Unfortunately, a hard try hasn't seeded.
 Microsoft's all browsers, as always, is underperformance compared to its rivals such as Google Chrome and Mozilla Firefox that are more favorable for users to install on their devices.

-Finally, Microsoft shows us with its effort by releasing new nicely-looked Edge this year after being under last year's development.
+Finally, Microsoft shows us with its effort by releasing a new nicely-looked Edge this year after being under last year's development.
 The new Edge is developed to support all well-known and most-used operating systems after every edition of Windows itself, such as macOS, Android, and iOS.

 Microsoft Edge was originally powered by its own EdgeHTML browser engine that Microsoft decided to get rid of and brought you the new Chromium-based Edge powered by Blink browser engine.
 Even though the new edge hasn't integrated into the latest Windows 10 yet, maybe soon in the next edition, you have to go to www.microsoftedge.com to download if you'd like to try.

-Microsoft still uses its habit by forcing you to download its browser as always, but this new Edge gives you more hope rather than reject to get it installed.
+Microsoft still uses its habit by forcing you to download its browser as always, but this new Edge gives you more hope rather than a rejection to get it installed.
 Due to using the same browser engine as Google Chrome, Microsoft has done a great job with a delightful performance similar to Google Chrome you've experienced.
 You can tweak your Edge browser by installing addons from its web store and even from Chrome Web Store.

 Here's how to download and install Microsoft Edge: